Fast Facts About a Pacaya Volcano Hike

 CLIMB A VOLCANO” off your bucket list, you can still do that here with minimal strain.

 About an hour away from Antigua Guatemala is Pacaya Volcano.
-The reason why you can’t see Pacaya from Antigua is because Agua Volcano sits directly between you and it – Pacaya can be easily seen from Guatemala City, as it’s only 40 km to the southwest.
+The reason why you can’t see Pacaya from Antigua is that Agua Volcano sits directly between you and it – Pacaya can be easily seen from Guatemala City, as it’s only 40 km to the southwest.

 While Pacaya Volcano tends to erupt once in a while – in 2010 it blanketed Guatemala City with black ash, like a reverse White Christmas, it’s generally safe to visit.